zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/deploy-infra/deploy-infra-orm.md

 1. Commit the change into the `release-infra` branch.
 This will update the pull request.

 1. Finally, click on `Merge pull request` button.
 Provide your comments and then click on Confirm merge.
-You can check the workflow progress on the Action tab.